skodjob/database-performance-hub/README.md

 It is imperative to use the primary key so that the created tables can have primary key and can be correctly updated.
 Primary keys must always be unique and once set cannot be changed.
 Therefore, I recommend using GUID or other system that ensures these properties.

-When Creating tables, the `payload` value determines the columns and their types.
+When Creating tables, the `columnEntries` value determines the columns and their types.

-You can enable/disable different databases with the `enabled` property.
-The database insertion filtering based on json key `databases` is not implemented yet.
-Every enabled database will try to execute the command.

 You can reset all databases on DMT start with property `onstart.reset.database`.